thanhnguyen2187/code-challenge-99tech/readme.md

 - `pnpm` instead of `npm`: faster installation; can be used for workspace/monorepo later.
-- Biome instead of Prettify + ESLint: faster; easier to set up and simpler configuration.
+- Biome instead of Prettier + ESLint: faster; easier to set up and simpler configuration.
 - SQLite instead of Postgres/MySQL/MongoDB: easier to setup (Postgres or MySQL or MongoDB would require more work on both local development and production